Miscellaneous Modifiers

 The Thoroughbred stallion Big Country exhibiting Bend Or spots.
 (Photo by Laura Barnes)

-This is Green Tune, another TB, who has a multitude of Bend Or spots as well as some odd light spots that may be chubari spots.
+This is Green Tune, another TB, who has a multitude of Bend Or spots as well as some odd light spots.
 The champion TB mare Azeri also has an white spot on her rump much like Green Tune.
-(Photo by ?)
+(Photo by Sabrina D.)

 Bloody Shoulder Markings: Bloody shoulder markings are random patches of color on grey horses that simply do not grey out.
 Despite the name, they can be found anywhere on a horse's body.